Skip to content

 A screenshot of a project settings AWS credentials section.

 The access key must be able to send emails via SES from the region and the sending email you set up.
 The sending limit should be lower or equal to the actual AWS SES sending limit.
+Keep in mind, that your sending limit in "sandbox" is only 1 per second!

 Your AWS Credentials Are Secure